artikcloud/artikcloud-cloudconnector-samples/template/README.md

 }
 ```

-* Perform unit and integration testing before submitting the Groovy Code in SAMI Developer Portal.
+* Perform unit and integration testing before submitting the Groovy Code in the SAMI Developer Portal.
 This will increase the probability that the code is approved by SAMI and it works as you expected.
 * If you want to do type checking, uncomments the class annotation `//@CompileStatic`.
-Then, json manipulation will be more verbose.
+Then, JSON manipulation will be more verbose.

 ### Unit Tests

-Both samples and the template use [Spock framework](http://spockframework.github.io/spock/docs/1.0/index.html) for unit test.
-It is a groovy framework that reports in-equality more friendly than JUnit.
+Both the samples and the template use [Spock framework](http://spockframework.github.io/spock/docs/1.0/index.html) for unit tests.
+It is a Groovy framework that reports in-equality more friendly than JUnit.
 However, you can use your favorite framework to do your own unit tests.

-The class `utils.FakeContext` provides a default Context implementation, which that you can use and customize in your tests.
+The class `utils.FakeContext` provides a default Context implementation, which you can use and customize in your tests.

-The class `utils.Tools` provides helper functions, for example, comparing list of events.
+The class `utils.Tools` provides helper functions, e.g. for comparing list of events.

-You can create text files under src/test/resources/<package> to store json and csv et al. The unit test calls utils.Tools.readFile() to read the content from these files.
+You can create text files under src/test/resources/<package> to store JSON and CSV, etc. The unit test calls utils.Tools.readFile() to read the content from these files.

-There are more unit test examples in samples projects, for example, how to compare Json and Events and how to read text file et al.
+There are more unit test examples in the sample projects, e.g., how to compare JSON and Events, how to read text file, etc.

 ### Integration Testing

 If you change the package name of `MyCloudConnector.groovy` from `com.sample` to something else (for example, `io.samsungsami.moves`), you will have to modify `build.gradle` file to use the correct package name before running `../gradlew runTestServer`.

-Open `build.gradle` in an editor, and replace `com.sample` in the following code snippet by the correct package name (for example, `io.samsungsami.moves`).
+Open `build.gradle` in an editor, and replace `com.sample` in the following code snippet with the correct package name (for example, `io.samsungsami.moves`).
 ```
 task runTestServer(type:JavaExec) {
   main = System.getProperty("exec.mainClass") ?: "utils.MyCloudConnectorRun"